Biden: Trump has ‘no idea’ about working-class struggles

 As he seeks the Democratic nomination, Biden has argued that he can reassemble President Barack Obama’s winning coalition by winning back some working-class whites who sided with Trump while reversing Democrats’ decline from 2012 among non-white voters in cities like Philadelphia, Detroit and Milwaukee.

 Biden’s effort Wednesday to demonstrate those potential strengths, though, comes alongside fresh reminders of the peril found in a campaign built around Trump contrasts.
 Biden joined Democrats on Tuesday in blistering Trump for comparing the ongoing House impeachment inquiry to a “lynching,” only to have Trump’s campaign circulate video of the vice president using the same metaphor in 1998 when discussing impeachment proceedings against President Bill Clinton.
-Biden on Tuesday night tweeted an apology for his choice of words.
+Biden tweeted an apology Tuesday night for his choice of words.

 ----